For more information to help you work out whether you are investing or trading in shares, visit the ATO website.

 Taxation considerations are general and based on present taxation laws and may be subject to change.
 You should seek independent, professional tax advice before making any decision based on this information.

 Commonwealth Securities Limited (CommSec) is also not a registered tax (financial) adviser under the Tax Agent Services Act 2009 (Cth) and you should seek tax advice from a registered tax agent or a registered tax (financial) adviser if you intend to rely on this information to satisfy the liabilities or obligations or claim entitlements that arise, or could arise, under a taxation law.
-Investing carries risk.
-Past performance is not an indicator of future performance and should not be relied upon.
+For the latest information, check the ATO website or speak to your accountant or financial advisor.